 Michel-Alexandre is an Associate Professor (Senior Lecturer in the UK) in Computational Aided Engineering at the Dyson School of Design Engineering, Imperial College London, and Director of the Strategic Engineering Laboratory.

 An important theme in the research is the concept of Flexibility in Engineering Design.
 This paradigm emerged from the theory of Real Options and seeks to design complex systems that adapt, reconfigure and change in the face of uncertainty and risks, with the goal of improving economic performance, sustainability, and resilience.
 Research on this emerging paradigm is highly needed, especially given ongoing threats from climate change, healthcare emergencies, geo-political tensions, and cyber-physical terrorism.
 Latest efforts focus on the development of a theory for Data-Driven Systems Design for Uncertainty, which explores the roles of AI and machine learning as part of this emerging paradigm.

 Prior to joining Imperial College, Dr. Cardin served as a faculty member at the National University of Singapore (2011-2018), where he established the Strategic Engineering Laboratory.
 He worked as a Quantitative Researcher in the hedge fund industry, developing systematic strategies for derivatives trading using machine learning.
 He was a principal investigator for the Singapore-ETH Centre Future Resilient Systems project, and the Singapore-MIT Alliance for Research and Technology.

 Dr. Cardin holds a PhD in Engineering Systems and a Master of Science in Technology and Policy from MIT, a Master of Applied Science in Aerospace Engineering from the University of Toronto, Honors BSc in Physics from McGill University in Canada, and is a graduate of the Space Science Program at the International Space University.
-He is currently serving as Associate Editor for the ASME Journal of Mechanical Design, served as Associate Editor for the INCOSE journalSystems Engineering (2013-2021), and on the Editorial Review Board for the journal IEEE Transactions on Engineering Management (2013-2019).
+He is currently serving as Associate Editor for the ASME Journal of Mechanical Design and IISE Transactions.
+He served as Associate Editor for the INCOSE journalSystems Engineering (2013-2021), and on the Editorial Review Board for the journal IEEE Transactions on Engineering Management (2013-2019).
 He is an avid ice hockey player, and proud father of three.

 Caputo C, Cardin MA, 2022, Analyzing Real Options and Flexibility in Engineering Systems Design Using Decision Rules and Deep Reinforcement Learning, Journal of Mechanical Design, Vol:144, ISSN:1050-0472